John Carroll will continue to be test-optional for fall 2024 applicants.

 Are transfer applicants required to submit a test score?

 Transfer applicants who have earned fewer than 24 hours are highly encouraged to submit an ACT or SAT score if they have previously taken either test.
-Transfer applicants who have fewer than 24 hours and who have not taken the ACT or SAT should contact their enrollment manager for more information.
+Transfer applicants who have fewer than 24 hours and who have not taken the ACT or SAT should contact their admission counselor for more information.

 Are international applicants required to submit a test score?